+- a.
 Student absences from school have adverse effects on program continuity, academic success, learning, and mastery by the student.
-The Association urges its affiliates to work with school districts, parent groups, b.
+The Association urges its affiliates to work with school districts, parent groups, other appropriate community groups, and public agencies to develop programs to reduce student absences. - b.
 Excessive or unusual working hours are detrimental to a student's attention span, academic success, and learning.
 The child labor laws, as structured by the Fair Labor Standards Act, must be monitored, enforced, and strengthened by local, state, and national governing bodies.
 (1979, 2007)